 At Manor Field Infant School, the art curriculum enables children to engage with drawing, painting, print and sculpture.
 Children are taught how to use a wide range of materials effectively and to talk about their art work and the work of others using appropriate vocabulary.
 They learn about a range of artists, craft makers and designers and use this as an inspiration to their own work.
 Children learn key skills within art that they can then apply and use creatively across the whole curriculum.

-Here are some photos of their lovely art work:
+Here are some photos of their lovely art work mentioned and some additional pieces they have created this term:

 Have a look at what they have been busy doing:

-Here are some photos of their amazing hard work:
+Here are some photos of their lovely artwork: